iiSHKAS/Ignite-Panel/PLUGIN_DEVELOPMENT_GUIDE.md

-# SDM Plugin Development Guide
+# Ignite Panel Development Guide

 This guide focuses only on how to create a plugin: structure, essential definitions, the two settings patterns, a blank skeleton you can copy, and advanced controls for button icon/name.
 It is organized to be crystal‑clear for beginners.